How to Prepare for a Natural Disaster

 For example, if you live on a fault line, preparing for an earthquake is essential—unless your idea of fun is waiting for that shaky moment when everything falls off your shelves.

-Take some time to research local hazards.
-You might discover that your town has a history of flash floods that could sweep away your backyard shed—and possibly your neighbor’s inflatable flamingo collection (sorry, Greg!).
-Local government websites often provide valuable information about risks specific to your area.
+Spend some time looking into the dangers in your area.
+You might find out that your community has a history of flash floods that could wash away your shed and maybe even your neighbor's collection of inflatable flamingos (sorry, Greg!).
+Local government websites can include useful information about risks that are unique to your area.

-Now that you’ve identified potential threats, think about how they could impact you personally.
-Would you need to evacuate?
-How would you get out?
-Should you stockpile snacks and watch “Survivor” reruns as practice?
+Now that you've found possible risks, think about how they might affect you.
+Do you need to leave?
+How would you leave?
+Should you stock up on munchies and watch episodes of “Survivor” as practice?

 The answers will guide your preparation efforts and help build a solid foundation for your disaster plan.